Using Jobs tab of the vCloud Director self-service web portal, you can perform the following operations with vCloud Director backup jobs:

 - Specify job name, description and retention settings, that is, how many restore points should be stored in repository for future restores.

-For details, refer to this section of the User Guide.
+For more information, see the Retention Policy section of the User Guide.

 - Add vApps and/or VMs from the vCloud Director organization to the job.